Long-Horizon Forecasting

 5. Evaluate the long-horizon model

-To evaluate the long-horizon forecast, we’ll generate the same
+To evaluate the long-horizon forecast, we will generate the same

 forecast with the default model of TimeGPT